obnam-mirror/obnam2/obnam.md

 * it downloads the generation chunk, and the associated SQLite database, and then all the backed up files, as listed in the database

-This is the simplest architecture I can think of for the MVP.

 ## Chunk server API